GMOD/jbrowse-components/packages/website/docs/config_alignments_track.md

 ---
 id: config_alignments_track
-title: Alignments tracks
+title: Alignments track configuration
 ---

-Alignments track configuration options

 ### AlignmentsTrack configuration options

 - minScore - the minimum score to plot in the coverage track. default: 0
 - maxScore - the maximum score to plot in the coverage track. default: auto calculated
 - scaleType - options: linear, log, to display the coverage data
-- adapter - this corresponds to a [BamAdapter](config_bam_adapter) or
-  [CramAdapter](config_cram_adapter) or any other adapter type that returns alignments-like features
+- adapter - this corresponds to a BamAdapter or CramAdapter or any other adapter type that returns alignments-like features

 Example AlignmentsTrack config

     {
+      "trackId": "my_alignments_track",
+      "name": "My Alignments",
+      "assemblyNames": ["hg19"],
       "type": "AlignmentsTrack",
       "adapter": {
         "type": "BamAdapter",